isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/photo-essay-and-further-resources.md

 ####Aerobridges

 ![Alt text for image on Isomer site]
-<div style="background-color: white;">Newly installed aerobridges at the Finger Pier, November 1980. *Civil Aviation Authority of Singapore Collection, courtesy of National Archives of Singapore*.</div>
+<div style="background-color: white;">Newly installed aerobridges at the Finger Pier, November 1980. <i>Civil Aviation Authority of Singapore Collection, courtesy of National Archives of Singapore</i>.</div>

 The aerobridge is one of the features of Changi Airport not available at Paya Lebar.
 Aerobridges are more accessible, allowing passengers to board planes from the terminal building in all weather conditions, rather than taking a bus and climbing a flight of mobile steps.
 Changi Airport was one of the first few airports in the world to use the aerobridge.[^7]